tropos-io/legal/docs/privacy.md

 We periodically review and securely delete or anonymise data that is no longer required.

-> **Note:** If you would like more specific information on retention periods, you can contact us using the details in Section 16.
+If you would like more specific information on how long we retain a particular type of personal data, you can contact us using the details in Section 16.
-{: .note }

 # 11\.
 Security of Personal Data